Why do I refer to this day as a “disaster” ?

 On the way back past the theatre the girls grabbed ice creams, and we then went and parked up in the centre of town again to go for a quick wander around the shops.

 We didn’t really get anything except for some pie and two small cakes off a bloke in the market.
 That’ll do us for tea then.
 The pie in question was a traditional northern English affair, a big flat tinfoil tray containing a fully pastry-enclosed mince-and-onion, thankyou very much.
 Once we’d driven back to the log cabin I then had to scoot out again to fill my car up with diesel and also to get those northern essentials to go with pie – mushy peas and gravy.
 OK, so I’m the only one that actually likes mushy peas, and I’m the most southerly of the lot apart from Ami, but the point had to be made.

 And that was more or less it for the day.
 Denise and Dave set off home in the early evening to give themselves time to get back while it was still daylight.
 The rest of us chilled for a bit and went to bed earlyish.

 Our third day in the Lakes, and our second full day.
-Today was planned to be somewhat easier going than the previous day, as we were waiting for Dennis and Linda to come over from Whitburn.
+Today was planned to be somewhat easier going than the previous day, as we were waiting for Nana and Grandad to come over from Whitburn.

 We started off with a fairly leisurely breakfast.
 Well, three of us did.
-Kas started off with an early breakfast and a run, like she often does.
+Kas started off with an early breakfast and a run, as she often does.

 We then went for another wander down to the side of the River Greta for a bit more stone skimming and general mucking about to fill the time.